pflin87/droopy/README.md

 * Searchable data with on/off feature.
 * Prefill/Preselected data for single and multiple select cases
 * Tags formation
-* Tags can be created inside or outside (separate/different) of droope
+* Tags can be created inside or outside (separate/different) of droopy
 * Can also be used to represent data in list form.
-* Dependent feature for "single/multiple select" (e.g. droope A is depended to droope B and droope B is depended to droope C up to 'N' level.)
+* Dependent feature for "single/multiple select" (e.g. droopy A is depended to droopy B and droopy B is depended to droopy C up to 'N' level.)

 -------------------------------------------------------